 If you’re potentially facing financial hardship as a result of a divorce or the end of a de-facto relationship, our team of lawyers will help you understand your rights around spousal maintenance.
-Drawing upon 25 years of family law expertise, Rockwell Bates lawyers will guide you on the ins and outs of spousal maintenance eligibility and obligations.
+Drawing upon 25 years of family law firm expertise, Rockwell Family lawyers will guide you on the ins and outs of spousal maintenance eligibility and obligations.

 Spousal Maintenance